Song Machine: Release

 Damon Albarn and Remi Kabaka Jr. spoke to BBC Radio 1's Annie Mac for the official premiere of the series, with Albarn saying that Song Machine "may have an obtuse narrative arc at the end of each season, but it's more Ozark, than Designated Survivor.
 You just keep going until you run out of ideas."
 He also revealed that the group had been in the studio with Schoolboy Q and Sampa the Great among others, although he did say that these songs were likely to be saved for future series of Song Machine.
 The group also teased a possible collaboration with Australian band Tame Impala on Instagram.
 A press release was put out to explain Song Machine further, with virtual Gorillaz member Russel Hobbs saying: "Song Machine is a whole new way of doing what we do, Gorillaz breaking the mould 'cos the mould got old.
 World is moving faster than a supercharged particle, so we've gotta stay ready to drop.
 We don't even know who's stepping through the studio next.
 Song Machine feeds on the unknown, runs on pure chaos.
 So whatever the hell's coming, we're primed and ready to produce like there's no tomorrow."

 On 9 September 2020, during the premiere of "Strange Timez", it was announced that Song Machine was going to be released as a full studio album called Song Machine, Season One: Strange Timez with eleven tracks (seventeen on the deluxe edition), featuring guest appearances from artists such as Elton John, Robert Smith, Peter Hook, Beck, St. Vincent, Schoolboy Q, Octavian, 6lack, JPEGMafia, Chai, and various others.
 In an interview with Albarn on 15 October 2020, he revealed that he planned for season two to begin in the future, hinting at a possible February 2021 window, and expressing excitement for the potential of more seasons being recorded and released "back to back".
-However February did not see season two being released.
+However February did not see season two being released, with soon the project was scrapped, and instead released as a stand-alone studio album Cracker Island in 2023.